system76/docs/content/enable-hibernation.md

 Save (ctrl+s) and close the file (ctrl+x).

-On your next boot, you should now have an `Hibernate` option in the top-right, drop-down, Power Options menu.
-The `Hibernate` option is located alongside the existing `Suspend` and `Shut Down` options.
+On your next boot, you should now have an `Hibernate` option in the top-right, drop-down, `Power Off / Logout` Options menu.
+The `Hibernate` option is located alongside the existing `Suspend` and `Power Off` options.